onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Meta impression: eeer eeer extract extract addict addict numba go up Google and facebook both have the potential to grow into becoming the entire world - I’d be willing to become the CEO of either of them - I just want the fastest path to internet scale development and compute.
 I want the world’s compute and I will give you god.
 I can grow facebook and google not only as companies but as whole economies.
 I can implement the basis of humanity’s economics
+    I should run Twitter/X - I should be CEO but that'll never happen
 I can solve our largest economic problem - how to organize humanity This is my 5 year motivational letter to take over google or facebook Here are all the variants of how this could happen - what my next role could be - ceo, fund & ngo manager, patreon writer & coder